 There is no statutory right of appeal against a DHP decision because DHPs are not payments of benefit.
 A claimant (or their appointee or agent) who disagrees with a DHP decision may dispute the decision.
 They can request a review of that decision.
 A request for a review should be delivered in writing to the Benefits Service within one calendar month of the written decision about the DHP being issued to the claimant.

 An officer who was not part of the original decision making team will consider the request for a review.
 The reviewing officer will notify the customer of their decision, which will be final and there will be no further right of review.
 Dissatisfied customers have the option of requesting a judicial review.

 The Benefits Service may seek recovery of any DHP overpaid.

 All payments of DHP are recorded as part of the relevant claim on the council's computer system.

 Total DHP expenditure will be monitored on an ongoing monthly basis and is reported as part of the Revenues Monthly report.
-The total awarded will be monitored to check that the expenditure will not exceed the budget prescribed by the DWP.
+The total awarded will be monitored to check that the expenditure will not exceed the budget prescribed by the Department for Work and Pensions.

 The Benefits Service is committed to fighting fraud.
 Suspected fraudulent DHP applications will be investigated.
 Submitting a fraudulent claim for DHP is a criminal offence and offenders may be prosecuted.

-The availability of the DHP scheme is publicised on the council's Internet, in leaflets and in letters advising customers about their Housing and or Council Tax Benefit awards.
+The availability of the DHP scheme is publicised on the council's Internet, in leaflets and in letters advising customers about their Housing Benefit awards.

 The Benefits Service is committed to working with other departments within the council and the wider community such as the voluntary sector and social landlords to provide an inclusive approach to addressing financial difficulties.